 Our donors appreciate the speed, flexibility, and ease of using the Foundation.
 Because the legal tools are already in place and existing forms are available, a fund can be established -and all applicable tax advantages can be obtained - in a very short time.

 What is the Foundation's federal tax ID number?

 How is the Community Foundation different from the United Way?

 Both organizations are important resources to Clinton County.
 Some have described the differences by suggesting the United Way is more like the community's checkbook, raising and distributing money annually, while the Foundation is more like a savings account, distributing grants from the income of endowment funds forever.
 The United Way focuses on health and human services, while the Foundation's scope of funding is much broader and includes working in areas such as economic development, education, community betterment, the arts and culture, health, and human services.

 While we have different strengths and different core missions, the Community Foundation works closely with the United Way and several United Way agencies serving Clinton County.
-In fact, a number of years ago supporters of the United Way established a designated endowment fund within the Foundation that provides support to the operating budget of the United Way.

 What are the financial benefits and tax advantages of gifting through the Community Foundation?